Italy's League seeks to trigger elections, files censure motion

 Fitch Ratings is due to review later on Friday its ‘BBB’ rating on Italy’s sovereign debt, which is two notches above junk status and carries a negative outlook.

-Additional rpeorting by Isla Binnie, Giselda Vagnoni and Angelo Amante, writing by Silvia Aloisi, editing by Mark Bendeich
+Additional reporting by Isla Binnie, Giselda Vagnoni, Angelo Amante and Gavin Jones; Writing by Silvia Aloisi; Editing by Mark Bendeich and Frances Kerry